boyney123/awesome-eventbridge/README.md

 - [evb-cli](https://github.com/mhlabs/evb-cli) - Pattern generator and debugging tool for Amazon EventBridge.
 Browser targets of events, generate diagrams, generate code bindings and much more.
 All from the CLI.

+- [EventCatalog](https://www.eventcatalog.dev/) - Document your Event Architectures using Markdown files.
+Use the [Amazon EventBridge](https://www.eventcatalog.dev/docs/api/plugins/@eventcatalog/plugin-doc-generator-amazon-eventbridge) plugin to generate docs from your Schema Registry.
+Visualise targets, rules and much more...

 - [cdk-eventbridge-socket](https://github.com/boyney123/cdk-eventbridge-socket) - CDK construct that creates a WebSocket endpoint for you for any EventBridge rule you are interested in.
 (Built for debugging + testing )

 - [sls-dev-tools](https://github.com/Theodo-UK/sls-dev-tools#eventbridge) - Dev Tools for the Serverless World.
 Another great CLI tool for serverless support and EventBridge!